Table of Contents

 Many people are unaware that Lincoln was mostly self-educated and learned to read while in Kentucky, scratching words on the back of a shovel as his paper pad of sorts.

-In 1830, a fear of milk sickness soon spread in Indiana, the same disease that took his mother’s life in 1818.
+In 1830, a fear of milk sickness soon spread in Indiana, the same disease that had taken his mother’s life in 1818.
 The family soon moved to Cole County, Illinois.
 However, Lincoln decided to stay on his own in New Salem.
 Living independently and exploring the different cities in the state, Lincoln would soon discover the harsh realities of the world.
-Lincoln and his friends would head to New Orleans to sell goods, where he soon encountered slavery, something that he would stand against for the rest of his life.
+Lincoln and his friends would head to New Orleans to sell goods, where he soon encountered slavery, which he would stand against for the rest of his life.

 In 1834, Abraham caught the attention of a lawyer by the name of John Stuart, who gave Lincoln a lot of legal books to study and encouraged him to pick up this profession.
-As bright as Lincoln was, within 3 years, the stout gentleman joined John Stuart as a partner in his law practice.
+As bright as Lincoln was, the stout gentleman joined John Stuart as a partner in his law practice within three years.
 As his legal career grew, Stuart became a member of the bar, got his law license in 1836, and started his law practice.
 By 1838, Stuart had become a representative of the general assembly, with the Illinois County certifying his election to the Illinois legislature.

-Soon, Stuart got a seat in the US House of Representatives and left the law firm to Abraham to manage, which he successfully did even though he never attended law school.
+Soon, Stuart got a seat in the U.S. House of Representatives and left the law firm for Abraham to manage, which he successfully did even though he never attended law school.
 However, in 1841, Lincoln broke his partnership with Stuart and joined Stephen Logan, as he did have a law license.

 Far older than Abraham, Logan had a huge reputation in Sangamon County and Illinois County Court.
 By understanding the opportunity at hand, Abraham quenched his thirst for learning by observing his partner and studying precedents.
-Soon, Abraham would also make a name for himself as he would handle more than 300 cases in the Supreme Court.
+Soon, Abraham would also make a name for himself, handling more than 300 cases in the Supreme Court.

-While working for “Logan and Lincoln”, Abraham focused on bankruptcy law since a new bankruptcy act came into effect in 1842.
-At the time, the great depression had taken its toll on businesses, and the act was necessary to protect businesses from closing down.
-However, the act did not last long, and in 1843, it ended.
-Logan and Lincoln saw great heights once their law office moved to the second floor of the US District Court.
-Here, the two partners got more clients, and business flourished.
+While working for “Logan and Lincoln,” Abraham focused on bankruptcy law since a new bankruptcy act came into effect in 1842.
+At the time, the great depression had taken its toll on businesses, and the show was necessary to protect businesses from closing down.
+However, the act did not last long; in 1843, it ended.
+Logan and Lincoln saw great heights once their law office moved to the second floor of the U.S. District Court.
+Here, the two partners got more clients, and the business flourished.
 However, the partnership came to an end in 1844, as Logan wanted to partner up with his son.

-In 1844, Abraham came into partnership with William H. Herndon, where Abraham Lincoln practiced law as a senior partner and Herndon would be the junior.
-For 3 months each year, the pair would travel the Eighth Judicial Circuit.
-During his time at the Circuit, Abraham met with many different individuals who would later become his political supporters in the future.
+In 1844, Abraham came into partnership with William H. Herndon, where Abraham Lincoln practiced law as a senior partner, and Herndon would be the junior.
+The pair would travel to the Eighth Judicial Circuit for three months each year.
+During his time at the Circuit, Abraham met with many individuals who would later become his political supporters.

-With most of his practice in Sangamon County, his practice in the circuit court continued where he handled hundreds of cases (the majority of these were railroad cases), earning a reputation for himself as an honest attorney.
+With most of his practice in Sangamon County, his trial in the circuit court continued, where he handled hundreds of cases (the majority of these were railroad cases), earning a reputation for himself as an honest attorney.
 By 1853, he was on retainer for the Illinois Central Railroad Company, one of the largest in the country, again, even without attending any of the local law schools.

-Lincoln took on many different cases before the Illinois Supreme Court, but argued only one before the U.S. Supreme Court.
-He had no legal education, and passed the bar exam by judge, not by writted examination.
+Lincoln took on many different cases before the Illinois Supreme Court but argued only one before the U.S. Supreme Court.
+He had no legal education and passed the bar exam by judge, not by written examination.
 That’s how he got a law license.
-He did not study law in a traditional Inn, or as an apprentice, as was the standard.
-He did not get a law lisence in the same way we do, today.
-Instead, there was a lot of focus on an applicant’s good moral character and self-taught lawyers studied law on their own by becoming a part of a law firm, maybe as a junior partner, and then had to take an oral examination to pass the bar.
+He did not study law in a traditional Inn or as an apprentice, as was the standard.
+He did not get a law license in the same way we do today.
+Instead, there was a lot of focus on an applicant’s good moral character, and self-taught lawyers studied law on their own by becoming a part of a law firm, maybe as a junior partner.
+They then had to take an oral examination to pass the bar.

-During his time as president, Abraham Lincoln appointed five justices in 1861, since one had resigned and the other had died.
-By 1863, Lincoln appointed 10 justices to the Supreme Court who had to travel around the circuit courts annually to hear federal cases.
+During his time as president, Abraham Lincoln appointed five justices in 1861 since one had resigned and the other had died.
+By 1863, Lincoln appointed ten justices to the Supreme Court who had to travel around the circuit courts annually to hear federal cases.

-Some of the US Supreme Court members during the time of his administration included John Archibald Campbell, John Catron, David Davis, John McLean, and James Moore Wayne, among others.
-As time passed, the law expanded and got more complex, requiring specialized attorneys to represent different civil and criminal matters.
-Our lead counsel, Michael Ehline, read for the law on the California State Bar Law Office Study Program, and he presently practices law as a Los Angeles personal injury lawyer in Torrance, Long Beach and other major California locations.
+Some of the U.S. Supreme Court members during his administration included John Archibald Campbell, John Catron, David Davis, John McLean, and James Moore Wayne, among others.
+The law expanded and got more complex as time passed, requiring specialized attorneys to represent different civil and criminal matters.
+Our lead counsel, Michael Ehline, read for the law on the California State Bar Law Office Study Program and presently practices law as a Los Angeles a personal injury lawyer in Torrance, Long Beach, and other major California locations.

-If have questions about tort law, a legal issue, or you’ve received injuries that were not your fault, contact us at (213) 596-9642 for a free consultation with our personal injury attorneys.
+If you have questions about tort law or a legal issue, or you’ve received injuries that were not your fault, contact us at (213) 596-9642 for a free consultation with our personal injury attorneys.
 Studying law and helping victims get back on their feet is our passion.